Handling and Care – How to Store and Keep Lobsters at Home

 How Do You Store a Lobster?

 Refrigerate lobsters immediately, and keep them cold until you’re ready to cook them (best around 40 degrees F).
 The colder the lobster is, the sluggisher it will become, and the less it will move around.
-Don’t put them in your freezer.
+Don’t put them in your freezer or a bathtub or tap water – it will kill them.

 Keep lobsters moist with wet newspaper or seaweed that it was packed in.
 A dry lobster is an unhappy lobster.
 It’s best to cook lobsters the day they’re delivered.
 See below if you cannot cook your lobsters right away.